pdonorio/rest-mock/docs/conf.md

 All the API configuration variables are available in a file called [`confs/config.py`](https://github.com/pdonorio/rest-mock/blob/master/confs/config.py#L11).

+## Command line arguments

+The app can be executed launching the `run.py` file found in the root of the project.

 ## What you should modify after a fork